 The Commission will continue to gather information on treatment system efficacy, availability and environmental impacts as California's standards are implemented and additional vessels install treatment systems for both experimental purposes and to meet state, federal and international ballast water management requirements.
 Commission staff is working closely with the shipping industry and treatment vendors to ensure a smooth transition to the new standards.
 Commission staff believe that sufficient evidence exists to demonstrate that systems will be available to implement the performance standards for new vessels with a ballast water capacity greater than 5000 MT in 2012.
-However, in recognition of the rapidly changing fields of technology development and performance assessment, Commission staff will prepare an update of this report by July 1, 2011 in order to verify that technology development is progressing on schedule to allow for the implementation of the standards beginning January 1, 2012.
-While not required by statute, the update will compile the latest data and assess system availability in an effort to ameliorate concerns regarding the implementation of California's performance standards.
+However, in recognition of the rapidly changing fields of technology development and performance assessment, Commission staff will prepare an update of this report by September 1, 2011.
+In preparation of the update, Commission staff will convene a scientific advisory panel to review the latest data on treatment systems and testing protocols and provide input regarding the availability of treatment systems in an effort to ameliorate concerns regarding the implementation of California's performance standards.
+While not required by statute, this update will verify that technology development is progressing on schedule to allow for the implementation of the standards beginning January 1, 2012.